Tinks18/Go-Gym/README.md

 The site is aimed to help gym staff to easily manage the booking slots displayed on the website, as well as keeping track of upcoming bookings, editing and deleting as neccessary.

 The site also aims to provide customers with a simple, hassle free way to view reservations without the need to call the gym.
-They will also be able to view empty training slots when needed.
+They will also be able to view training slots when needed.

 ### Agile Planning